maazsiddiqui79/portfolio-design-01/README.md

 ### 4. Start Exploring

 Make changes to the HTML/CSS files and refresh the browser to see the changes.

-## 🎯 Purpose

-This project is part of a collection of different portfolio designs.

-Each portfolio design may experiment with a different:

-* Layout
-* Design system
-* Color palette
-* Typography
-* User interface
-* Visual style

 ## 📄 License